elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-3-troubleshoot-network-performance-and-connectivity.md

 ### Analyze troubleshooting data to determine if the root cause for a given network problem originates in the physical infrastructure or vSphere environment

-From &#8220;<a href="http://communities.vmware.com/servlet/JiveServlet/previewBody/14905-102-2-17952/vsphere41-performance-troubleshooting.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://communities.vmware.com/servlet/JiveServlet/previewBody/14905-102-2-17952/vsphere41-performance-troubleshooting.pdf']);">Performance Troubleshooting for VMware vSphere 4.1</a>&#8220;:
+From "<a href="http://communities.vmware.com/servlet/JiveServlet/previewBody/14905-102-2-17952/vsphere41-performance-troubleshooting.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://communities.vmware.com/servlet/JiveServlet/previewBody/14905-102-2-17952/vsphere41-performance-troubleshooting.pdf']);">Performance Troubleshooting for VMware vSphere 4.1</a>":

 > **12.2.
 Dropped Receive Packets**
 > **12.2.1.
 Causes**
 > Network packets may get stored (buffered) in queues at multiple points along their route from the source to the destination.
 Network switches, physical NICs, device drivers, and network stacks may all contain queues where packet data or headers are buffered before being passed to the next step in the delivery process.
 These queues are finite in size.
 When they fill up, no more packets can be received at that point on the route, and additional arriving packets must be dropped.
 TCP/IP networks use congestion-control algorithms that limit, but do not eliminate, dropped packets.
-When a packet is dropped, TCP/IP&#8217;s recovery mechanisms work to maintain in-order delivery of packets to applications.
+When a packet is dropped, TCP/IP's recovery mechanisms work to maintain in-order delivery of packets to applications.
 However these mechanisms operate at a cost to both networking performance and CPU overhead, a penalty that becomes more severe as the physical network speed increases.
 >
 > vSphere presents virtual network-interface devices, such as the vmxnet or virtual e1000 devices, to the guest OS running in a VM.
 For received packets, the virtual NIC buffers packet data coming from a virtual switch (vSwitch) until it is retrieved by the device-driver running in the guest OS.
 The vSwitch, in turn, contains queues for packets sent to the virtual NIC.
 >